yasaminyaldaei/yasamin-yaldaei-blog/content/blog/react-native-animated-scroll/index.md

 ![Collapsible Header with Sticky Bar](./react-native-collapsible-header.gif)

-This is a pretty standard and commonly used effect in mobile apps.
+This effect is pretty standard and commonly used in mobile apps.

 Without further ado, let's start the tutorial:

 ## Container Component

-Here we will go with a classic approach.
-Which is to **put the header component out of the scroll container and position it with `absolute` style property.**
+Here we will go with a classic approach. **Putting the header component out of the scroll container and position it with `absolute` style property.**

 This will cause an overlap between the header and scrollable content.
 So the `Animated.ScrollView` will need a: